M. G. Ramachandran: Policies and governance

-Natwar Singh in his autobiography One Life is Not Enough alleged that Ramachandran covertly supported the cause of independent Tamil Eelam and financed the Liberation Tigers of Tamil Eelam (LTTE), a militant organisation in Sri Lanka.
-He also alleged that the LTTE cadres were given military training in Tamil Nadu, and that Ramachandran had gifted ₹40 million rupees to the group without the knowledge of the Indian government.
+Natwar Singh, who served as the minister of state in the external affairs ministry in the mid 1980s, in his autobiography One Life is Not Enough, alleged that Ramachandran covertly supported the cause of independent Tamil Eelam and Liberation Tigers of Tamil Eelam (LTTE), a militant organisation in Sri Lanka.
+He alleged that the LTTE cadres were given military training in Tamil Nadu, and that Ramachandran had gifted ₹40 million to the group without the knowledge of the Indian government.

-Ramachandran's government often used state machinery against political criticism and opposition.
-In April 1987, the editor of Ananda Vikatan S. Balasubramanian was sentenced to 3 months in jail by the Tamil Nadu Legislative Assembly for publishing a cartoon, depicting government ministers as bandits and lawmakers as pickpockets, though specific legislature was not specified.
-He was later released due to media outcry and Balasubramanian won a case against his arrest.
-Vaniga Otrumai editor A.M.
-Paulraj was also sentenced to two weeks imprisonment by the assembly for his writing.